 Maybe the first tip should be “use a tripod,” huh?
 It helps a lot in making sure everything is nicely lined up.
 Then, make sure your tripod head is leveled, so when you rotate your camera, it doesn’t start leaning on the far edges of the panorama.
 If your tripod has a bubble level, use that.
 Otherwise, you can easily buy one to put in your camera hot shoe.

-2. Shoot vertically
+2. Shoot cityscape panoramas vertically

 3. Don’t shoot with a wide focal length

 Do not shoot wide!
-The wider your focal length, the most distortion the lens will introduce and the harder it will be to stitch the images together.
+The wider your focal length, the more distortion the lens will introduce and the harder it will be to stitch the images together.
 I personally prefer shooting at 35mm or tighter.
 You should Also keep some room in your foreground and in your sky, as you’ll likely end up cropping in post-processing.

-4. Shoot all manual
+4. Photographing cityscape panoramas in all manual

 Shooting in manual mode and manual focus is key to maintain consistent exposures.
 Now, if you’re like me and would rather not go through the process of figuring it all out manually, just to use other modes for your test shots and then switch to manual while keeping the right settings and focus.